ms606/How-Javascript-Works/README.md

 #Single threaded: Js stack is a single threaded, can only perform one calculations at a time meaning a synchronous.
 To make it async it works with the browser enviornment and uses Web API, there is a callback queue and event loop.

+#hoisting: js code runs the complete file code and when it finds either var keyword or function it creates a func and that variable into global like var abc = undefined
+so js page doesnt prompts any error just undefined